Tossing and turning in bed all night? I know the feeling.

 However, if you really need to use your electronic gadgets, maybe a blue screen filter can help.

-For Android phones, a free app called Twilight helps reduce blue light emission.
+For Android phones, a free app called Twilight helps to reduce blue light emission.
 On the other hand, Apple IOS users can turn on their Night Shift.

 Try 4-7-8 Breathing Technique